AlexStibbons/Scrappy/README.md

 I'm putting ScrapeTor and ScrapeSH on hold for now.

-### Lightspeed magazine & Nightmate magazine
+### Lightspeed magazine & Nightmare magazine

 [Lightspeed magazine](http://www.lightspeedmagazine.com/) is another monthly SFF magazine.
+To quote the about page: " In its pages, you will find science fiction: from near-future, sociological soft SF, to far-future, star-spanning hard SF—and fantasy: from epic fantasy, sword-and-sorcery, and contemporary urban tales, to magical realism, science-fantasy, and folktales."

+[Nightmare magazine](http://www.nightmare-magazine.com/) brings you dark tales.
+"In Nightmare’s pages, you will find all kinds of horror fiction, from zombie stories and haunted house tales, to visceral psychological horror."

 #### The scraper